anythingascode/anythingascode.github.io/README.md

 - Test results reporting.
 - and many more

+### CloudClean (In progress)
+Cloud cleanup is a command-line utility that can be scheduled to monitor and delete specific resources in order to keep costs under control.

 Please do not hesitate to contact me if you'd like to collaborate on cloud automation or tools development.